From only £2,249 per person

 A full day to explore Banff and the surrounding area.
 In town you’ll find lots of excitement including shopping, cafes, nightlife and museums.
-Check out the Cave and Basin National Historic Site (not included), Banff Gondola (included) where you will see a panoramic view of the Bow Valley, and then take a dip in the hot mineral pools at the Upper Hot Springs. (included)
+Check out the Cave and Basin National Historic Site (not included), other suggestions are the Banff Gondola where you will see a panoramic view of the Bow Valley, you could also take a dip in the hot mineral pools at the Upper Hot Springs.

 Day 18 Fly Calgary to UK

 Drive to Calgary today, along the 1A Highway.
 En-route, you may wish to stop at the historic Cochrane Ranch (not included) before dropping off your rental car at the Calgary International Airport or downtown location.